Danton Heinen: Return to Boston

 Heinen signed a professional tryout agreement with the Bruins on September 5, 2023.
 After playing in the preseason with the Bruins, Heinen went unsigned to start the season due to salary cap issues, but he officially returned to Boston on October 30, 2023, signing a one-year, $775,000 contract with the team.
 He played for the Bruins against the Florida Panthers on the same day.
 On January 20, 2024, Heinen scored his first career hat trick in a game against the Montreal Canadiens.
 Despite originally signing as a depth piece, Heinen impressed immensely during the season, and became a core piece of the Bruins team on their third line.
 He scored 17 goals and 19 assists for 36 points, which was his highest point total since his rookie season, also with Boston.

 Vancouver Canucks

 On July 1, 2024, Heinen signed a two-year, $4.5 million contract with the Vancouver Canucks.

 Return to Pittsburgh

 On January 31, 2025, Heinen was traded to Pittsburgh along with a conditional 2025 first-round pick, defenceman Vincent Desharnais, and right wing prospect Melvin Fernström in exchange for defenceman Marcus Pettersson and forward Drew O'Connor.

+Columbus Blue Jackets

+On December 29, 2025, Heinen was traded to the Columbus Blue Jackets alongside a 2nd-round pick in 2026 and 3rd-round pick in 2027, in exchange for Egor Chinakhov.

+Heinen was re-signed by the Blue Jackets to a one-year, two-way contract extension on July 23, 2026.